verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Looks fine as hell in a kurta
 - [ ] Those who lack the courage will always find a philosophy to justify it - Albert Camus
 - [ ] You entered through a wound and spread across my veins.
+- [ ] I was looked at, but I was never seen - Albert Camus